Sales and income taxes are the largest Oklahoma taxes. The lion’s share of tax revenue in Oklahoma, as in most states, comes from three major sources:

 - The general sales tax is the single largest tax source for Oklahoma governments, contributing 33 percent of tax revenue and 14 percent of total government revenue of all types in 2016;

 - The individual income tax–all of which goes to the state–is the second largest source; it made up 22 percent of tax collections and 9 percent of all revenue in 2016; and

 - The property tax, levied only by local governments, is the third major tax source for Oklahoma governments.
 It accounted for 20 percent of 2016 tax revenue and 8 percent of all governmental revenue.

 Of the smaller taxes, only the severance and motor vehicle taxes contribute even five percent of tax revenue.
-The A tax on the harvesting or extracting of natural resources such as timber and minerals.... on oil, gas, and other minerals is part of “Other Taxes” on the chart below.
+The severance tax on oil, gas, and other minerals is part of “Other Taxes” on the chart below.